Championship Grand Final: 2015–2018: Million Pound Game

 In 2015 the Championship Grand Final was effectively replaced with the Million Pound Game.
-In the new league structure the top 4 Championship clubs would form a mini league with the bottom 4 Super League clubs.
+In the new league structure the top four Championship clubs would form a mini league with the bottom four Super League clubs.
 Teams finishing in the top three were promoted to Super League while teams in the bottom three were relegated to the Championship, meanwhile teams finishing 4th and 5th would play each other in the Million Pound Game for the final Super League place.
 In the four years it was contested three Championship clubs competed in it with 2018 being the only time both teams in it were from the Championship.

-2022–present: Reintroduction
+2019–present: Reintroduction

-After scrapping the Super 8s in 2019 the RFL kept the Million Pound Game as the promotion final.
-For the 2022 season it was decided that the Million Pound Game branding was to be dropped in favour of the Grand Final for the first time since 2014.
+After scrapping the Super 8s in 2019 the RFL Championship Grand Final returned as the promotion deciding game.
+Despite this, the "Million Pound Game" name was still kept for marking purposes until 2022 season.